dkrest1/dkrest1/README.md

 **I'm a self motivated and result oriented team player, seeking a dynamic environment with the euphoria of delivering my best.**

- - 🌱: Currently Learning Everything necessary, be it tools, technologies to make me a standout software engineer.
+ - 🌱: Currently learning everything necessary, be it tools, technologies to make me a standout software engineer.
  - 👯: I'm ready to be part of any project which technology ranges from JavaScript, Python, and NodeJS.
  - ⚡: I just Wanna let you know I love watching Football, and Listening to songs 😜.
- - 📫: you can reach me on [Twitter](https://twitter.com/dkrestdev) || [linkedin](https://www.linkedin.com/in/oluwatosin-akande1)
+ - 📫: You can reach me on [Twitter](https://twitter.com/dkrestdev) || [linkedin](https://www.linkedin.com/in/oluwatosin-akande1)